UladzislauVintsarevich550502/Cozy-corner/README.md

 # Cozy-corner
-This repository was created for studetn's project
+This repository was created for student's project